-So, if that’s worth it to you, then that’s definitely a worthy consideration – and definitely a good reason to choose the Explore 3.
+So, if that’s worth it to you, then that’s definitely a worthy consideration – and definitely, a good reason to choose Explore 3.

 To clarify, if you’re not worried about the speed or the option to make a longer cut length, you might just be happier with the lower cost of the Explore Air 2 for your craft room.

 So, this one is not a clear-cut decision for me.
 What about you?
 Additionally, let me know in the comments.